 We have a professional focus for all medical statisticians within the Faculty, and hold half-day public seminars twice a year.

-The Centre for Epidemiology undertakes internationally recognised research into the determinants of health and disease to improve the health of human populations through occupational and public health, molecular epidemiology and cognate disciplines.
+The Epidemiology and Public Health Group (EPHG) undertakes internationally recognised research into the determinants of health and disease to improve the health of human populations through occupational and public health, molecular epidemiology and cognate disciplines.

 We make a substantive contribution across multiple University research beacons, and include the WHO Collaborating Centre in Health Indicators.